JakeCyberLabs/Wazuh-SIEM-lab/README.md

    ![image](https://github.com/user-attachments/assets/f695a7e3-37c6-405b-a6ae-97b43727a5b6)

-- Okay, now that i have the admin password, i will log in to Wazuh by heading back over to my Linode dashboard and scrolling down to the network config page and grabbing the reverse DNS and pasting it inside of my browser.
+- Okay, now that i have the admin password for the Wazuh dashboard, i can log into Wazuh through a separate browser tab on my local machine.
+I need the ip address for the Wazuh dashboard, so i will head back over to my Linode dashboard and scrolling down to the network config page and grabbing the reverse DNS and pasting it inside of my browser.

    ![image](https://github.com/user-attachments/assets/93f1c09a-c797-414c-9dd2-067d22b1db86)
    ![image](https://github.com/user-attachments/assets/6975cdd6-a82d-4e17-abf2-6eea4d91a6e9)